 - On the other hand, if they sit out for more than 25-30 minutes, they will start to get a little melty and messy around the edges.

 - You can find some mini muffin cup liners at some grocery stores and party stores.
-These are fun for serving them in at a party.
+It makes this homemade chocolate candy fun and festive for serving at a party.

 Check out these other healthier chocolate treats for a fun Valentine’s Day:

 - Healthy double chocolate mini cupcakes (Family Food on the Table)